Rate Limits

 }

-For bulk operations, implement proper batching with delays between batches:
+For bulk lead imports, implement proper delays between requests:

 const results = [];

-// Wait between batches to respect rate limits
+// Wait 1 second between requests to stay under rate limits

 }